 306 Main Library

-The Digital Humanities is an emerging discipline that applies computation to research in the humanities.
-More than simply conducting research with computers, Digital Humanities scholars utilize all of the emerging tools facilitated by computation to conduct their analysis of the various material throughout the humanities disciplines.
-It is a suite of resources, a community, a research methodology, cutting edge tools, and more.
-Check out the Bibliography on the Resources page to learn more.
+Digital humanities is an emerging discipline that applies computational methods to research in the humanities.
+More than simply conducting research with computers, digital humanities scholars of all disciplines utilize the emerging methods facilitated by computation to conduct their analysis of the various materials.
+It is a suite of resources, a community, a research methodology, a toolkit, and more.